StubbleOrg/Stubble/docs/how-to.md

 #### Section Lambdas

 Section lambdas are used to wrap sections of a template.
 The contents of the section is passed into the lambda as an argument.
-They have to be of the type `Func<string, dynamic, object>` or `Func<string, object>`
+They have to be of the type `Func<dynamic, string, object>` or `Func<string, object>`

 **Example**